Identifying Performance Issues

 Client Compute

 The default client frame rate cap is 60 FPS.
-However, users can raise their frame rate cap up to 240 FPS.
+However, users can raise their frame rate cap up to 240 FPS on Windows.

 Frame rate differs wildly between devices.
 For example, a high-end PC might be able to "brute force" a computational issue and only experience an imperceptible frame rate dip.
 If you test on lower-end devices, problems tend to be more severe and thus easier to notice.